top of page

 The Emperor was regarded as the "Son of Heaven" and the ultimate ruler of the land.
 He lived a life of absolute power, surrounded by a complex court system and many advisors, yet remained isolated from the outside world.
 According to Chinese cosmology, he was the link between heaven & earth and the palace was constructed in alignment with the ancient principles of Feng Shui and the Zeiwei Star, which was believed to be the centre of the heavens and the Emperor's celestial abode in the afterlife.

 The city is divided into two main parts, the Outer Court for ceremonial purposes and the Inner Court, where the Emperor, his family and his concubines had their private living quarters.
 Many rooms are adorned with intricate decorations including many dragon motifs, which represent imperial authority, and phoenixes, symbolising the Empress.
-The colour yellow represents the emperor's divine right to rule and red for good fortune & happiness.
+The colour yellow represents the emperor's divine right to rule and red for good fortune and happiness.

 Favourite concubines of the Emperor were handed a blood red square of exquisite silk.
 This signified they were "the chosen ones", picked to demonstrate their eternal fidelity by following Yongle to his grave